mathie/mathie.github.io/_posts/2005/2005-08-03-boosting-mac-os-x.markdown

 I have no idea how accurate these instructions are, nor how they'll cope with building production applications for distribution, but so far they're working for me, and it's been an interesting learning experience figuring out how Jam works.
 I think I'd like to persevere with it.

 Next up?
-Figuring out how to build <a href="http://www.trolltech.com/products/qt/index.html" title="Trolltech's Qt 4">Qt</a> version 4, which, I'm hoping will provide me with a decent C++ GUI framework...
+Figuring out how to build [Qt](http://www.trolltech.com/products/qt/index.html) version 4, which, I'm hoping will provide me with a decent C++ GUI framework...